JayeshGChandan/buildBud/README.md

 # buildBud

-**buildBud** turns a single natural-language prompt into a complete, working codebase — and then keeps evolving it with follow-up requests.
+**buildBud** turns a single natural-language prompt into a complete, working codebase and then keeps evolving it with follow-up requests.

-Instead of asking one model to emit a whole app in a single shot, buildBud runs a small team of specialized agents that **plan**, **break the work down**, and **implement it one file at a time** — the way a real development team would.
+Instead of asking one model to emit a whole app in a single shot, buildBud runs a small team of specialized agents that **plan**, **break the work down**, and **implement it one file at a time**, the way a real development team would.
 It's built on [LangGraph](https://github.com/langchain-ai/langgraph) and powered by [Groq](https://groq.com/).

 ---